Custom DIY skis / snowboard Quick instruction for beginners

-Quick instruction for beginners on making diy skis and snowboard construction
+Building diy skis and snowboard construction guide

-Make sure you work with the resin and composite fabric in a suitable environment.
+Make sure you work with the epoxy resin and composite fabric in a suitable environment.
 You should not do this in your home, as it will leave a lot of fabric dust and bad smell from the resin, unless you know what you are doing.
 If you have no choice, then make sure window is open while working with epoxy, cut the glass outside so you dont spread the small particles inside too much.

 1) Please wear proper protection.
 Most important when working with Resin is Nitrile (not Latex! or other) gloves to avoid any skin contact, amp ventilation and good organization!
 Wipe our materials with clean cloth and if you have 93% ethanol or pure alcohol it is also good idea to wipe the base, sidewalls, insert filler and topsheet material nicelly.